-- A. The District's Customers must comply with the water use restrictions below from May 1 to September 30 of each year. - B. A person may not irrigate outdoors at a residential facility or a commercial facility except as set out in the Outdoor Water Use Schedule. - C. A person may not irrigate outdoors at a residential facility or a commercial facility with an automatic irrigation system between the hours of 8:00 a.m. and 7:00 p.m., even if the irrigation occurs on the designated day per the Outdoor Water Use Schedule. - D. A person may not irrigate outdoors at a residential facility or a commercial facility with a hose-end or manual sprinkler system between the hours of 10:00 a.m. and 7:00 p.m., even if the irrigation occurs on the designated day per the Outdoor Water Use Schedule. - E. A person may not operate a patio mister at a commercial facility except between the hours of 4:00 p.m. and midnight. - F. A person may not use or allow the use of water to wash or rinse an automobile, truck, trailer, boat, airplane, motorcycle, or other mobile equipment or vehicle, unless using a hose with a positive shutoff valve or a single, refillable vessel with water.
+- A. A person may not irrigate outdoors at a residential facility or a commercial facility except as set out in the Outdoor Water Use Schedule. - B. A person may not irrigate outdoors at a residential facility or a commercial facility with an automatic irrigation system between the hours of 8:00 a.m. and 7:00 p.m., even if the irrigation occurs on the designated day per the Outdoor Water Use Schedule. - C. A person may not irrigate outdoors at a residential facility or a commercial facility with a hose-end or manual sprinkler system between the hours of 10:00 a.m. and 7:00 p.m., even if the irrigation occurs on the designated day per the Outdoor Water Use Schedule. - D. A person may not operate a patio mister at a commercial facility except between the hours of 4:00 p.m. and midnight. - E. A person may not use or allow the use of water to wash or rinse an automobile, truck, trailer, boat, airplane, motorcycle, or other mobile equipment or vehicle, unless using a hose with a positive shutoff valve or a single, refillable vessel with water.
 A person commits a separate offense for each vehicle or piece of equipment washed in violation of this subsection.
-It is an affirmative defense to a violation of this subsection that the water use occurred at a vehicle wash facility for the water use charged in the complaint.

-G. A person may not use or allow the use of water to wash, rinse, or treat any outdoor surface, including but not limited to a sidewalk, driveway, parking area, street, tennis court, patio, or other paved area or outdoor building surface, unless using a hose with a positive shutoff valve or a single, refillable vessel with water.
+It is an affirmative defense to a violation of this subsection that the water use occurred at a vehicle wash facility for the water use charged in the complaint. - F. A person may not use or allow the use of water to wash, rinse, or treat any outdoor surface, including but not limited to a sidewalk, driveway, parking area, street, tennis court, patio, or other paved area or outdoor building surface, unless using a hose with a positive shutoff valve or a single, refillable vessel with water.
 A person commits a separate offense for each outdoor surface washed in violation of this subsection.